Address Input Field in Fluent Forms

 - Address Fields: From this section, customize the six data input fields (Address Line 1, Address Line 2, City, State, Zip Code, Country).
 Check on/off any field according to your needs.
 If you want, you can change the position of the individual Address Fields by dragging the bar icon according to your requirements.
 Click on the drop-down button beside these fields and determine the Input Field Label, Default, Placeholder, Help Message, and Required options.
 To know more about these options, see the below screenshot:

 Take another look

 - Label: You can also change the field label as your wish by this option.

-- Default Value: You can manually set any fixed value in your field also you can pre-populate your input field dynamically by using our available shortcodes.
+- Default Value: Using our shortcodes, you can manually set any fixed value in your field and pre-populate your input field dynamically.
 To get a better understanding of Dynamic Default Value, read this guide.

 - Required: Determine whether the field could be empty or not when the user submits your form by choosing the appropriate option from here.